sympy/sympy/doc/src/modules/galgebra/ga.rst

        If the *crop* input is *True* the linux *pdfcrop* program is used to crop the pdf output (if output is one page).
 This only works for linux installations (where *pdfcrop* is installed).

+       If the *png* input is *True* the imagemagick convert program is used to output a portable network graphics format file.
+This only work in linux installations where imagemagick is installed and the the script *Pdf2Png* (copy in galgebra/utilities directory) is in the executable path.

+       If the *prog* input is *True* the python program that produces the \LaTeX output is printed to the pdf output first using the lstlisting package in the \LaTeX distribution.

+       If the *debug* input is *True* the tex file generated is printed to the console.

        The *xpdf* function requires that latex and a pdf viewer be installed on the computer.